Time Paradox Risk Calculator

 Interpreting your results

-The calculator outputs the final paradox probability P as a percentage, along with a qualitative label such as “low risk” or “high risk.”
-These labels are meant only as playful guidance, but they can help you compare scenarios quickly.
+The calculator outputs the final paradox probability P as a percentage, along with a qualitative label such as Negligible, Manageable, Serious, or Critical.
+Those labels are intentionally playful.
+They are there to help you compare scenarios at a glance, not to suggest that the universe has official warning bands for temporal interference.

 Worked example